GingerBreadInc/GPIOWebInterface/DOCS/config.md

 ## siteConfig.js
 This file can be found in 'public'.
 This file is for managing the Style and Projects.

+Here you can also disable the pins, but that's only for disabling toggles and buttons, not the pins them self.

 If you want to add more Projects, simply copy the Part between 'Start' and 'End' under the exiting Project.

+### Start Page
 ```javascript
 // StartPage
 var StartPageTitle                   = "RaspBerry Pi Test Board";